microsoft/pxt-arcade/docs/courses/javascript/orientation/extensions.md

-# Using Corgio in TypeScript
+# Using Corgio in JavaScript

-explain how using extensions in typescript is just as easy as in blocks, helpful as a transition point to describing namespaces in a rudamentary fashion; this is fairly necessary in explaining what all the things they are typing in actually do (i.e. why is it Math.floor() instead of just floor, etc)
+explain how using extensions in JavaScript is just as easy as in blocks, helpful as a transition point to describing namespaces in a rudamentary fashion; this is fairly necessary in explaining what all the things they are typing in actually do (i.e. why is it Math.floor() instead of just floor, etc)

 ### Making a Corgio